 The reason that this repellent stands out to us is that with most lotions, you will get a greasy feeling after application; with this lotion, it will leave you feeling like you are not wearing any repellent at all.
 If stains on your babies clothing is a concern, with this product you can apply it to your babies skin or clothing.
 This is definitely one of our favorites on this list.

-This spray is another choice if you want to go down the natural repellent route to prevent bug bites.
+This treatment is another choice if you want to go down the natural repellent route to prevent bug bites.
 The active ingredient is as the title says, lemon eucalyptus, which is derived from the leaves of the lemon eucalyptus tree.
-With this spray, you don’t get the chemical smell as you do with many of the other repellents but a fresh lemon scent which bugs seem to hate.
+With this treatment, you don’t get the chemical smell as you do with many of the other repellents but a fresh lemon scent which bugs seem to hate.

 This repellent will keep your kids safe from any bug for up to six hours and is another 100% DEET-free repellent but is not recommended to be used on children under the age of 3.
-Since this solution only comes in a spray bottle, you have to make safety concern and make sure to take extra precautions when applying this repellent to your kids as you do not get as much control as you would with other products, such as with a wipe.
+Since this solution only comes in a treatment bottle, you have to make safety concern and make sure to take extra precautions when applying this repellent to your kids as you do not get as much control as you would with other products, such as with a wipe.

 This is one the natural solutions that is effective at repelling biting insects.
 It is made with a mix of citronella oil, rosemary oil, cedar oil, lemongrass and geranium oil and is fortified with olive oil which makes this repellentone of the few solutions that nourish the skin.
 This is one product that actually smells great and doesn’t feel like you are wearing bug repellent and will leave you bug-free for up to 3 hours.